 - The impact is generated by the companies rather than individual investments.
-As long-term providers of capital, the Positive Change strategy aims to support these companies to improve their product(s) or service(s) as well as their business practices, to create a more sustainable world for future generations.
+As long-term providers of capital, the Positive Change Strategy aims to support these companies to improve their product(s) or service(s) as well as their business practices, to create a more sustainable world for future generations.
 However, while increasing an investment in the strategy increases your stake in the companies, it does not actually lead to an increase in the overall impact the company would have delivered last year.
-For more information on this, please see The Capital Chain section below. - Our reporting year is dated from 1 January 2020 to 31 December 2020, and we report on all companies held as at 31 December 2020. - For those holdings that have been in the portfolio for less than the full year, no attempt has been made to pro-rate the contribution and therefore we include the full year of impact.
-However, as we have a long-time horizon and aim to invest in our holdings for 5-10 years on average, portfolio turnover is low. - Where we have divested a holding in the reporting year, we do not include the impact of that business. - Headline Impact Data, while providing an indication of the impact of the portfolio, is vulnerable to inconsistencies.
+For more information on this, please see The Capital Chain section below. - Our reporting year is dated from 1 January 2022 to 31 December 2022, and we report on all companies held as at 31 December 2022. - For those holdings that have been in the portfolio for less than the full year, no attempt has been made to pro-rate the contribution and therefore we include the full year of impact.
+However, as we have a long-time horizon and aim to invest in our holdings for 5-10 years on average, portfolio turnover is low.

+- Where we have divested a holding in the reporting year, we do not include the impact of that business. - Headline Impact Data, while providing an indication of the impact of the portfolio, is vulnerable to inconsistencies.
 These can be caused by underlying assumptions.
 How companies measure and report is not always uniform and, in some cases, requires conversion to allow for aggregation across the portfolio.
-For example, converting Ecolab's reported energy saved from BTU (British Thermal Unit) to Co2e. - If a company does not report a figure that can be verified, we do not include any contribution within the Headline Impact Data snapshot; as such, we believe this provides a conservative estimate.
+For example, converting Xylem's reduced water loss from cubic meters to litres. - If a company does not report a figure that can be verified, we do not include any contribution within the Headline Impact Data snapshot; as such, we believe this provides a conservative estimate.